Library Collection Policy

 - Interlibrary Loan (ILL) – Other libraries may use materials provided for students and faculty.
 In addition, the MCC library will use ILL to access materials from other libraries for its patrons.

 The library contains books (print and electronic), videos and DVDs, CD-ROMs, print periodicals, electronic databases, maps, and audiotapes.
+Information resources will be provided through electronic means when possible and available.
+The print periodical collection will be maintained only inasmuch as a necessary information resource is not available electronically.

 The library has an extensive collection of Bible commentaries, as well as a collection of materials relating to the Restoration Movement.